 - 13. Pertinent to this proceeding, the pollutants subject to NSR requirements are the criteria pollutants particulate matter (PM), sulfur dioxide (SO2), nitrogen oxides (NO_x), carbon monoxide (CO), and lead (Pb), and the non-criteria pollutants flouride (F), sulfuric acid mist, beryllium (Be), and mercury (Hg). $\frac{3}{}$ - 14.
-To predict the impact of the proposed facility on air quality, the Applicants used DER and Environmental Protection Agency (EPA) approved air quality dispersion models. $\frac{4}{}$ These models are used to predict maximum and average ground level concentrations for gaseous and fine particulate emissions that gases, and maximum and average concentrations for heavy particulates which settle out.
-The modeled, represent conservative concentration values, as scenarios. $\frac{5}{}$ - established that the emission rate of the criteria pollutants pertinent to this proceeding (PM, SO_2 , No_x , CO, and Pb), will not cause or contribute to a violation of primary or secondary AAQS. $\frac{6}{}$ The modeling further established that the emissions from
+To predict the impact of the proposed facility on air quality, the Applicants used DER and Environmental Protection Agency (EPA) approved air quality dispersion models. $\frac{4}{}$ models are used to predict maximum and average ground level concentrations for gaseous and fine particulate emissions that deposition travel as gases, and maximum and average concentrations for heavy particulates which settle out. concentration values, as modeled, represent conservative scenarios. $\frac{5}{}$ - 15.
+The Applicants' atmospheric dispersion modeling established that the emission rate of the criteria pollutants pertinent to this proceeding (PM, SO_2 , No_x , CO, and Pb), will not cause or contribute to a violation of primary or secondary AAQS.
+6/ The modeling further established that the emissions from